-The lodgement had resulted from the compression of Generalfeldmarschall Ewald von Kleist’s Heeresgruppe ‘A’ forces into this region, after the failure of the previous year’s 'Blau II' ('Dampfhammer') and 'Edelweiss', by the success of the 'North Caucasian Strategic Offensive Operation' undertaken in the winter of 1942/43 by the Soviet forces of General Ivan V. Tyulenev’s Trans-Caucasus Front, General Polkovnik Ivan Ye.
+The lodgement had resulted from the compression of Generalfeldmarschall Ewald von Kleist’s Heeresgruppe 'A' forces into this region, after the failure of the previous year’s 'Blau II' ('Dampfhammer') and 'Edelweiss', by the success of the 'North Caucasian Strategic Offensive Operation' undertaken from 1 January and 4 February 1943 by the Soviet forces of General Ivan V. Tyulenev’s Trans-Caucasus Front, General Polkovnik Ivan Ye.
 Petrov’s North Caucasus Front and General Polkovnik Andrei I. Eremenko’s Stalingrad Front (from February 1943 General Polkovnik Rodion Ya.
-Malinovsky’s and from March 1943 General Polkovnik Fyedor I. Tolbukhin’s South Front) to eliminate the German forces south of the Don river.
+Malinovsky’s and from March 1943 General Polkovnik Fyedor I. Tolbukhin’s South Front) to eliminate the German forces to the south of the Don river.

-Originally possessing a strength of some 350,000 men, the 17th Army had been whittled down to about 250,000 men as it was used as a source of reinforcements and replacements for German formations harder pressed in sectors farther to the north on the Eastern Front, most notably Generalfeldmarschall Erich von Manstein’s Heeresgruppe ‘Süd’.
-Even so, the 17th Army still totalled 14 German and seven Romanian infantry divisions, and held the beach-head which Adolf Hitler insisted be held at all costs as a springboard for renewed offensives into the Caucasus and its alluring oilfields.
+Originally possessing a strength of some 350,000 men, the 17th Army had been whittled down to about 250,000 men as it was used as a source of reinforcements and replacements for German formations harder pressed in sectors farther to the north on the Eastern Front, most notably Heeresgruppe 'Süd'.
+Even so, the 17th Army still totalled 14 German and seven Romanian infantry divisions, and held the bridgehead whose retention had been ordered by Hitler as a springboard for renewed offensives into the Caucasus and its alluring oilfields.